mdbootstrap/mdb-ui-kit/docs/4.0/utilities/flex.md

 ### With align-items

-Similarly, move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-top: auto` or `margin-bottom: auto`.
+Vertically move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-top: auto` or `margin-bottom: auto`.

 {% example html %}
 <div class="d-flex align-items-start flex-column bd-highlight mb-3" style="height: 200px;">